BernardGeric/Kids-quiz/README.md

 ### Deployment to Github pages

-- The site was deployed to Github pages
+- The site was deployed to Github pages under name Kids quiz

 ## Credits